mjbtherapy.com

 I work with children, adolescents and adults individually as well as couples and families.
 I work with learning issues, conflict/divorce issues, anxiety, self-esteem and depression, as well as trauma, substance abuse and it's impact on individual family members, identity issues and LGBTQI+ issues.

-I am honored to currently supervise Michael Modresky (AMFT #111123)
+I am honored to currently supervise Hannah Sandle (AMFT#145571)

-I am honored to currently supervise Marisa LoBuglio (AMFT #119972)
+I am honored to currently supervise Henry Kasiske (AMFT#133277)

 Locations & Hours:

-Located in Pasadena (the brown shingled building just above Houston's) on the corner of East Del Mar Blvd. and South Marengo Avenue.
-The office is close to the 210, 134 and 110, walking distance (2 blocks) from The Gold Line and close to Old Town Pasadena.
-South Marengo has free 1 and 2-hour street parking; There is a parking garage in the basement of the building with the entrance on E. Del Mar.
+Located in Pasadena on the corner of North Marengo Avenue and Colorado Boulevard.
+The office is close to the 210, 134 and 110, walking distance from The Gold Line and close to Old Town Pasadena.
+There is on-street parking and several parking garages in the neighborhood

 Cancellations